Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph: Introduction

 \item We publish {\ours}, an ongoing business KG, containing more than 88 million entities covering over 1.1 million classes/concepts and over 2.6 billion triples.
 To the best of our knowledge, {\ours} is the most comprehensive business KG publicly available on the Web.

-\item We release {\ours} benchmarks and run an online competition for KG-centric applications on pretrained {\ours}, which have attracted thousands of participants, and we also integrate {\ours} to large pretrained models for KG-enhanced applications.
+\item We release {\ours} benchmarks and run an online competition for KG-centric applications through {\ours} pre-training, which have attracted thousands of participants, and we also integrate {\ours} to large pre-trained models for KG-enhanced applications.

 \end{itemize}

 The remainder of this paper is organized as follows.
 Sec.\ref{sec:practice} shows the process of building billion-scale \ours.
 Sec.\ref{sec:resources} introduces construction and evaluation of the released {\ours} benchmarks.
 Sec.\ref{sec:application} presents some KG-centric and KG-enhanced applications with pre-trained {\ours}.
 Sec.\ref{sec:related_work} reviews related work on business KGs.
 Sec.\ref{sec:con_fw} concludes and discusses the future work.